NullOperatorr/Investigation-of-Session-Hijacking-via-MAC-Spoofing/README.md

 - Examine the packet capture using Wireshark.
 - Identify the point where the source MAC address changes.
-- Investigate the TCP anomalies observed during the Telnet session.
 - Identify suspicious network behavior.